 Eye care professionals specialize in understanding how the human eye really works, as well as diseases and conditions that affect your vision - many of which do not have obvious symptoms.
 Eye doctors know how age and risk factors affect vision over time for young and old, and they understand the benefits and features of corrective lenses including eyeglasses and contacts.

-Meet Our Caring Eye Doctors in Acworth, GA:
+Meet Our Caring Eye Doctor in Acworth, GA:

 Dr. Reach, a Georgia native, graduated Cum Laude from Southern College of Optometry in Memphis, Tennessee.
 Upon graduation, Dr. Reach was elected to the Beta Sigma Kappa Honor Society.
 He completed an internship emphasizing ocular disease and contact lenses at the Charleston Airforce Base in Charleston, South Carolina.